webdesignberlin/coding-guidelines/python/guidelines.md

 ## Imports

-In addition to the suggested PEP-8 import order, use a fourth section to group import statements.
+In addition to the suggested PEP 8 import order, use a fourth section to group import statements.

 * standard library imports